 Given below are the benefits mentioned:

 - Scales the Output: Being designed on the same principles that allow Google to run thousands of containers in a day, Kubernetes can scale without increasing your ops team.

 - Never Outgrow: Kubernetes is very flexible with your needs as it helps you deliver both locally or globally available applications easily and steadily, no matter how complex your needs are.

-- Can run anywhere: Kubernetes is an open source which gives you the freedom to take advantage of on-premises, hybrid or public cloud infrastructure, letting you move workloads effortlessly to where it matters to you.
+- Can run Anywhere: Kubernetes is open-source, which gives you the freedom to take advantage of on-premises, hybrid, or public cloud infrastructure, letting you move workloads effortlessly to where it matters to you.

 - Wait for the Operators to create a new third-party type when installing into Kubernetes.
 And then create a new application instance using this type.